Sevada797/get-bruter/README.md

 This is a passive get parameter brute-forcing tool, my tool is good for "ignore reflections count" future.

-The main minuse is that it works slow for now, but I am tending to make it faster without usnig pythons requests library.
+The main minuse is that it works slow for now, but I am tending to make it faster without using pythons requests library.

 Why you need that future?